 Again, it’s easy to get started with Mini-Turty!

-Frontier Exploration is one of the newest and coolest features of our robots.
+Frontier Exploration is one of the newest and coolest features of our robots (see video).
 This functionality is what enables the robot to autonomously enter previously unexplored areas, and without any human intervention travel around to fully explore its environment whilst building a map for later use.
 The robot intelligently explores the unexplored space by only visiting each area once.

 Set your Mini-Turty free to explore the great unknown!